 I was born with Larsen syndrome, a genetic physical disability.
 I first ventured into disability advocacy at age 10 when I appeared on Sesame Street.
 That’s the getting-to-know-you fun fact I share at parties.

-I’m a native of Long Island, New York, where I graduated with a B.A. in English from Adelphi University in 2013.
-In 2017, I was named one of Adelphi’s 10 Under 10 Young Alumni and I now have the honor of serving on Adelphi’s Board of Trustees.
+I’m from Long Island, New York, where I graduated with a B.A. in English from Adelphi University in 2013.
+In 2017, I was named one of Adelphi’s 10 Under 10 Young Alumni and had the honor of serving on Adelphi’s Board of Trustees for four years.
 In 2018, I was selected for the American Association of People with Disabilities’ Paul G. Hearne Emerging Leader Award.
-In 2022, the Jewish Federations of North America and the Religious Action Center of Reform Judaism honored me with their Disability Advocate of the Year Award, and the New York City Mayor’s Office for People with Disabilities honored me with the Frieda Zames Advocacy Award.
+In 2022, the Jewish Federations of North America and the Religious Action Center of Reform Judaism honored me with their Disability Advocate of the Year Award, the New York City Mayor’s Office for People with Disabilities honored me with the Frieda Zames Advocacy Award, and The Viscardi Center honored me with the Henry Viscardi Achievement Award, which recognizes international leaders with disabilities.
+And in 2023, I received the Progressive Women’s Voices IMPACT Award from the Women’s Media Center.

 I provide communications and social media strategy consulting as well as editorial services for multiple disability-related organizations and initiatives.
-I’m the Digital Content and Community Manager for the Disability & Philanthropy Forum.
-Previously, I served as the founding Editor in Chief of the Rooted in Rights Blog.
+I’m the Editor of Able News at The Viscardi Center and the Digital Content Manager for the Disability & Philanthropy Forum.
+Previously, I served as the Editor of the Voices of Disability Economic Justice and the founding Editor in Chief of the Rooted in Rights Blog.
 And, I co-host The Accessible Stall Podcast with one of my best friends, Kyle Khachadurian.

 My first book, Demystifying Disability: What to Know, What to Say, and How to Be An Ally, was published by Ten Speed Press in September 2021.
 I’m proud to be represented by Laura Lee Mattingly at Present Perfect Literary and by Kaley Baron at the Penguin Random House Speakers Bureau.